minima-global/minidocs/docs/runanode/linux_vps.md

 # Linux VPS

-## How to download and Install Minima on your Linux Server/Desktop (Debian OS including Ubuntu)
+## How to download and install Minima on your Linux Server/Desktop (Debian OS including Ubuntu)

+If you have not run Minima before, please ensure you have the latest version of Java installed on the server https://java.com/en/

 1. Log in as the root user.
 (You may need to create a secure connection to your server using PuTTY, Terminal or a similar tool)

 2. Open the command prompt, ensure you are in the root directory

 3. If you have any older versions of Minima installed, please uninstall them before moving to the next step.
-Please run this script to uninstall minima:
+Please run this script to uninstall Minima:

 ```
 wget -O minima_cleanup_v98.sh https://raw.githubusercontent.com/minima-global/Minima/master/scripts/minima_cleanup_v98.sh && chmod +x minima_cleanup_v98.sh && sudo ./minima_cleanup_v98.sh
 ```

-4. If you have not run Minima before, please ensure you have the latest version of Java installed on the server https://java.com/en/
-5. From the root directory, please run the following script:
+4. From the root directory, please run the following script:

 ```
 wget -O minima_setup.sh https://raw.githubusercontent.com/minima-global/Minima/master/scripts/minima_setup.sh && chmod +x minima_setup.sh && sudo ./minima_setup.sh -r 9002 -p 9001
 ```

-6. Wait a few minutes for Minima to start.
+5. Wait for Minima to start, the service will restart during this process and can take up to 30 minutes to complete.

+**Congratulations - your node is now installed & running! **

-Running multiple nodes on one server?
+**Running multiple nodes on one server?**<br/>
-You can specify different port numbers on the end to do this, For example (using 9122 and 9121):
+You can specify different port numbers on the end to do this, for example (using 9122 and 9121):
 ```
 wget -O minima_setup.sh https://raw.githubusercontent.com/minima-global/Minima/master/scripts/minima_setup.sh && chmod +x minima_setup.sh && sudo ./minima_setup.sh -r 9122 -p 9121
 ```